juanjp600/SCPCB-Multiplayer-decompiled/README.md

 # SCP - Containment Breach Multiplayer

-As far as I'm aware, this mod never has its source code released.
+As far as I'm aware, this mod never had its source code released.
 This code was produced using [B3DDecomp](https://github.com/juanjp600/B3DDecomp) on [executables that can be obtained on Steam](https://store.steampowered.com/app/1782380/SCP_Containment_Breach_Multiplayer/).

 The generated code has been slightly modified to disable the server list.